o3de/sig-network/rfcs/rfc-net-20220118-1-clientserver.md

 Add the same CMake flag/compile definitions as the proposed solution and also create the following three static libraries for the client hosted and dedicated server mode:

 * MultiplayerSample.Unified.static: Unified static library for the client target that can also behave as a server.
-* MultiplayerSample.Server.static: Static library for the dedicated server target which doesn’t include any client code.
+* MultiplayerSample.Server.static: Static library for the dedicated server target which doesn't include any client code.
-* MultiplayerSample.Client.static: Static library for the client target which doesn’t include any server code.
+* MultiplayerSample.Client.static: Static library for the client target which doesn't include any server code.

 Project/Gem CMake configuration will look like below: